Mesoamerica: Sacrifice

 Generally, sacrifice can be divided into two types: autosacrifice and human sacrifice.
 The different forms of sacrifice are reflected in the imagery used to evoke ideological structure and sociocultural organization in Mesoamerica.
-In the Maya area, for example, stele depict bloodletting rituals performed by ruling elites, eagles and jaguars devouring human hearts, jade circles or necklaces that represented hearts, and plants and flowers that symbolized both nature and the blood that provided life.
+In the Maya area, for example, steles depict bloodletting rituals performed by ruling elites, eagles and jaguars devouring human hearts, jade circles or necklaces that represented hearts, and plants and flowers that symbolized both nature and the blood that provided life.
 Imagery also showed pleas for rain or pleas for blood, with the same intention to replenish the divine energy.
 Ritual sacrifice was done in efforts to appease the gods, and was done with the purpose of protection of the population.